Axelo-n/Eldara/README.md

     - Priest: Support role with healing and buffs, moderate HP and MP.
 - Combat System: Turn-based battles with attack, defend, and skill options.
 - Equipment System: Equip weapons, armor, and accessories to enhance stats.
-- Enemies: Variety of monsters with unique strengths and weaknesses.
+- Entities: Variety of monsters with unique strengths and weaknesses.
 - Final Boss Battle: Face the Shadow King in the ultimate showdown.
 - Simple Storyline: Linear progression through different areas with brief story elements.